 The Contractor shall comply with the reasonable directions of the Commonwealth Representative made within the scope of the Contract.

-If given orally a direction shall be confirmed in writing by the Commonwealth Representative within 10 Working Days.
+If given orally, a direction shall be confirmed in writing by the Commonwealth Representative within 10 Working Days.
 Unless otherwise specified in the Contract, the Commonwealth Representative has no authority to waive any provision of, or release the Contractor from, its obligations under the Contract except in accordance with clause 11.1 or clause 6.2 of the SOW.

 The Contractor Representative has the authority to represent the Contractor for the purposes of the Contract.